Surabaya: Culture

+In addition to the art above, the call culture of arek or rek (a distinctive call from Surabaya) is also a unique characteristic.
+There are other distinctive calls as well, namely Cak for men and Ning for women.
+In an effort to preserve culture, Cak & Ning Surabaya is selected once a year, and the selected finalists are tourism ambassadors and icons of the young generation of the city.

+Cak Durasim Festival (FCD) is held annually, which is an art festival to preserve the culture of Surabaya and East Java in general.
+The Cak Durasim Festival is usually held at Cak Durasim Building.
+There is also the Surabaya Art Festival (FSS) which raises all kinds of art forms such as theatre, dance, music, literary seminars, painting exhibitions.
+Event organisers usually aside from art groups in Surabaya also come from outside the city.
+Also enlivened is the screening of movie screens and T-shirt exhibitions.
+The Surabaya Art Festival is held once a year in June and is usually held at the Youth Hall.

+In addition to Javanese culture, there has also been a mixture of various cultures such as from Madura, the Arab world, India, the Malay world, China and Europe.
+The Surabaya Cross Culture is an annual art and culture festival that show various cultures outside Indonesia.

 Cuisine

-As a metropolitan city, all types of Indonesian cuisine and other international restaurants have a presence.
+As a metropolitan city, all types of Indonesian cuisine and other international cuisines have a presence.
 However, as the capital of East Java, cuisines from the rest of the province dominate the culinary culture of the city.
-East Javanese cuisines include a variety of processed fruits, crispy tempeh, Bakpao telo, Bakso Malang, Rawon, tahu campur lamongan, Cwie noodles, tahu takwa, tahu pong, getuk pisang, pecel madiun, wingko, tape, nasi krawu, otak-otak bandeng, bonggolan, shrimp crackers, shrimp paste or petis, Tempeh Chips, tahu tepo, Nasi lethok, sego tempong, salad soup, pecel rawon, Suwar-suwir, tape proll, gaplek, lodho, goat satay, and pecel tulungagung.
+East Javanese cuisine includes a variety of processed fruits, crispy tempeh, Bakpao telo, Bakso Malang, Rawon, tahu campur lamongan, Cwie noodles, tahu takwa, tahu pong, getuk pisang, pecel madiun, wingko, tape, nasi krawu, otak-otak bandeng, bonggolan, shrimp crackers, shrimp paste or petis, Tempeh Chips, tahu tepo, Nasi lethok, sego tempong, salad soup, pecel rawon, Suwar-suwir, tape proll, gaplek, lodho, goat satay, and pecel tulungagung.

 Surabaya is famous for Rawon, Rujak cingur, Semanggi, Lontong Balap, clams satay, mussels, and rice cake.